-partner with a human designer in conversations-for-design (Dubberly and Pangaro 2016).
+The significance of Pask's contribution to the Architecture Machine Group is somewhat lost to the history of interaction design.
+Under Negroponte, who trained as an architect but who possessed an interpretation of "the built environment" as embracing technology, ArchMach was focused on enhancing the process of design, and specifically architectural design, through computation.
+Pask contributed his formalism on the nature of conversation, based on his experiments of the prior two decades, and proposed a strategy for how a computer could partner with a human designer in conversations for design (Dubberly and Pangaro, 2016).
 This was in sharp contrast to pre-existing frames of interaction between human and machine.
-For example, computers were already known to be great at calculation and even simulation (Englebart 1968); beyond that obvious application, Douglas Englebart had described the role of computers to be for "augmenting human intellect" (Englebart 1962).
-JCR Licklider wrote of "Man-Computer Symbiosis", "to let computers facilitate formulative [sic] thinking" and create a "partnership" (Licklider 1964).
-Alan Kay and Seymour Papert had elaborated the role of computers for helping children and perhaps the rest of us to "learn how to think" (Kestenbaum 2005).
+For example, computers were already known to be great at calculation and even simulation (Englebart, 1968); beyond that obvious application, Douglas Englebart had described the role of computers to be for "augmenting human intellect" (Englebart, 1962).
+JCR Licklider wrote of "Man-Computer Symbiosis", "to let computers facilitate formulative [sic] thinking" and create a "partnership" (Licklider, 1960).
+Seymour Papert, Cynthia Solomon and Alan Kay had elaborated the role of computers for helping children and perhaps the rest of us to "learn how to think" (Kestenbaum, 2005).

-But none were as audacious as to propose that the computer be a design partner in a conversation-for-design.
+But none were as audacious as to propose that the computer be a design partner in a conversation for design.
 Pask provided a series of hand-drawn figures to illustrate the complete theory of conversation, expecting them to be re-rendered during the process of publication, yet Negroponte had the great idea to simply photographically reproduce them (Figure 2 is one example from Pask's paper).

-Figure 2 shows the structural relationships in a conversation between human designer (to the left of the vertical line) and the computer-as-design-partner (right side).
-Pask's handwritten scrawl labels the left as "Designer as physically localised processor" and the right as "Architecture Machine as physically localised processor" (note the cybernetic equivalence given to human/animal and machine, per Wiener 1948).
-In the upper-right quadrant, the computer executes "Inductive/Learning/Routines", where inferences are made, goals are developed and exchanged, and learning occurs by the Architecture Machine during conversation with the human designer.
-In the lower-right, "Operating Routines" perform more mundane tasks expressed as "Relations in architecture, geometry, mechanics" (lower circle) that enables it to attempt making objects in the environment (area in dotted bubble along the bottom).
+Figure 2 shows the structural relationships in a conversation between human designer (to the left of the vertical line) and the computer as design partner (right side).
+Pask's handwritten scrawl labels the left as "Designer as physically localised processor" and the right as "Architecture Machine as physically localised processor" (note the cybernetic equivalence given to human/animal and machine, per Wiener, 1948).
+In the upper-right quadrant, the computer executes "Inductive/Learning/Routines", where inferences are made, goals are developed and exchanged and learning occurs by the Architecture Machine during conversation with the human designer.
+In the lower-right, "Operating Routines" perform more mundane tasks.

-Figure 2: Pask's handdrawn model of a conversation between a human Designer and an Architecture Machine (Pask 1976b).
-In general there is symmetry between the designer and machine, and both operate in the environment where they make objects and bring descriptions of those objects to higher levels in the conversation.
+In the broadest sense, there is symmetry between the designer and machine, and both operate in the environment where they make objects and bring descriptions of those objects to higher levels in the conversation.